 If your facility uses, stores, manufactures, handles, or moves flammable or highly hazardous chemicals on site above the threshold quantity (TQ), OSHA does require PSM implementation.
 Learn the facts about process safety management.

-As the head of our California office, Mr. Amoros-Marti's experience consists of a diverse range of industries from chemical and petrochemical to oil & gas and utilities.
-He is skilled in both the technical aspects and project management of process safety and loss prevention.
+As the head of our California office and lead of our PSM practice, Mr. Amorós Martí’s experience consists of a diverse range of industries from chemical and petrochemical to oil and gas and utilities.
+He is skilled in both the technical and project management aspects of process safety and loss prevention.

-Mr. Amoros-Marti expertise includes pressure relief and flare systems design for large chemical and petrochemical companies around the globe and in the United States.
+Mr. Amorós Martí's expertise includes pressure relief and flare systems design for large chemical and petrochemical companies around the globe and in the United States.
 He specializes in evaluating the risk of chemical, petroleum, and pharmaceutical process facilities, including: identifying hazardous scenarios, estimating the frequency, modeling the consequences, and leading the decision-making process for implementing suitable and cost-effective safeguards.
-Mr. Amoros-Marti is fluent in English, Spanish, and Catalan.

-In addition, Mr Amoros-Marti has authored many industry white papers, and provided training related to process safety management and pressure relief and flare systems design.
+In addition, Mr. Amorós Martí has authored many industry white papers and publications, and he is an avid participant at major technical conferences in the U.S. and internationally.
+He also facilitates training related to process safety management and pressure relief and flare systems design.

 Ramon Llull University